Looking for some snappy information on local government in Scotland? Check out our facts and figures page.

 - LGiU Scotland Daily News – emailed out every day

 LGiU Scotland Daily News – out at breakfast, 7 days a week, 52 weeks a year – summarises what the papers are saying about local government across Scotland.
+Our Policy Briefings – written by sector colleagues and academics in Scotland – explore current policy developments and themes in Scotland and beyond.

 We aim to help both politicians and officers make informed and effective decisions.